caprover/caprover-website/docs/persistent-apps.md

 ![mapped](/img/docs/path-binding.png)

 #### Non-Persistent Apps:
-Generally speaking, anything that does not directly stores data on disk can be made non-persistent.
+Generally speaking, anything that does not directly store data on disk can be made non-persistent.
 You should always prefer to have non-persistent apps as they are much more flexible.
 Let's say you have multiple servers, if a server becomes unhealthly, all "non-persistent" apps on that server will automatically get moved to other servers whereas persistent apps are locked down to that server due to some data that they saved on that server.

 Also, multiple instances of non-persistent apps can be running at the same time without causing any issues as they live in isolated environment and each of them has their very own disk space.
 Note that non persistent apps can still write data on disk, things on temporary cache and etc, but that data will get deleted once the container restarts due to a crash, deploy, configuration update or host restart.
 Examples include: